COVID-19 vaccination in Canada: an educational series for primary care professionals

-Six modules cover why we need the vaccine, the safety and efficacy of mRNA vaccines, the safety and efficacy of viral vector vaccines, plans for vaccine rollout, how to build vaccine confidence among patients, and emerging issues.
-New and revised content was added on May 17th, 2021, particularly in chapters relating to viral vector vaccines, improving equity, variants of concern, dosing intervals, and VITT.
+Seven modules cover why we need the vaccine, the safety and efficacy of mRNA vaccines, the safety and efficacy of viral vector vaccines, plans for vaccine rollout, how to build vaccine confidence among patients, emerging issues, and vaccination in children.
+New content was added on November 18th, 2021, particularly a new chapter on vaccination in children age 5-11.

 The modules are interactive and include references, practical resources and reflective questions to help consolidate learning.
 They also include short videos from the COVID-19 Community of Practice for Family Physicians.